 - Research design

 - Data cleansing and munging

 - Database management and file organization

 Career Opportunities for Oklahoma Data Scientists with Advanced Degrees

-Graduates of Oklahoma’s data science Master’s degree programs have a wealth of options to choose from.
+Graduates of Oklahoma’s data science master’s degree programs aren’t hurting for potential employers.
 The Oklahoma Department of Commerce reported that the state is home to such prominent companies as IBM, Boeing, Dell, Google, and GE among others.
 These companies are all in industries that rely heavily on data science for their success.

 Oklahoma’s prominence in the oil and gas industry also contributes to the high number of data science jobs in the state.
 In addition to analyses of such topics as supply and demand, the oil and gas industry requires data scientists to help its web-based monitoring and field automation services.

 Senior Data Scientist – Predictive Analytics with a Client in Tulsa – Candidates will join a team that is building a unique technology platform for the real-time discovery and manipulation of data for the oil and gas industry.
 Applicants must be passionate about creating efficient and fast algorithms for data analysis and machine learning.
 Required skills include AI, machine learning, statistical analysis, and proficiency in programming technology and languages such as Python, C++, R, Java, and SQL.
-The position requires at least a Master’s degree in statistics, physics, computer science, or a related field with a focus on data analysis.
+The position requires at least a master’s degree in statistics, physics, computer science, or a related field with a focus on data analysis.<!- mfunc feat_school ->